 Full and complete payment is required at the time of booking, to secure a stargazing tour.
 The fastest way to secure a booking reservation is via online payment.
-Acceptable forms of payment include VISA, MasterCard, American Express, and Discover.
+Acceptable forms of payment include VISA, MasterCard, American Express and Discover.
+Google Pay and Apple Pay are also accepted.
 Payment will be processed at the time of booking.

 Tour prices as advertised online do NOT include GST (unless explicitly stated).

-Please meet us outside the lobby of your accommodation (See FAQs for more details) 10 minutes prior to departure, so that we can pick you up with our tour bus, and are not delayed in getting the tour underway.
+Please meet at your desired reservation pick-up location 10 minutes prior to departure, so that we are not delayed in picking up other participants after you.
 We thank you for your cooperation.

-Our tour prices and gift certificates are non-refundable.
+In light of the COVID-19 Pandemic, our tour prices and gift certificates are now refundable.

-But we understand that sometimes life can throw you a curve.
-As such, cancellation requests will be accepted up to 48 hours prior to your scheduled tour.
-For all cancellation requests, we will issue a full company credit for the value of the original purchase.
-This credit can be used on any future tour (subject to availability) at any point within the current calendar year.
+As the health and safety of our guides and our guests is of the utmost importance, we understand that unexpected health concerns can arise suddenly.
+As such, cancellation requests will be accepted up to 12 hours prior to your scheduled tour.
+For all cancellation requests, we can issue a full company credit for the value of the original purchase.
+This credit can be used on any future tour (subject to availability) at any point in the future.

-In the event that you need to cancel your tour, a company credit will be issued to the primary booking contact (the person who made the original reservation).
-A full company credit will be issued for the total value of the original purchase, and can only be redeemed towards a future stargazing tour offered by Dark Sky Guides Ltd, within the current calendar year.
-If a credit card refund is requested, payment may be refunded, subject to a 10% administrative fee.
+In the event that you need to cancel your tour, a company credit can be issued to the primary booking contact (the person who made the original reservation).
+A full company credit will be issued for the total value of the original purchase, and can only be redeemed towards a future stargazing tour offered by Dark Sky Guides Ltd. If a credit card refund is requested for a reservation made after June 6, 2020, payment may be refunded, subject to a 10% administrative fee.

 Dark Sky Guides Ltd reserves the right to refuse service and refuse issuing a company credit at any time, for reasons including, but not limited to: